 People who feel more deeply and intensely than others are more aware of subtleties; their brain processes information and reflects on it more deeply.
 People with emotional intensity are sometimes described as sensitive, caring, and attentive.

 At their best, they can be exceptionally perceptive, intuitive, and keenly observant of the subtleties of the environment.
 Yet they are also overwhelmed by the constant waves of social nuances and others’ emotional and psychic energies.

 They tend to notice and remember a lot and can be overstimulated when things are too chaotic or novel for a long time.
 This ability to feel deeply and intensely often starts from a young age when emotion regulation skills are lacking and can lead to psychological wounding associated with shame and loneliness.

 Growing awareness of this trait has generated much inquiry, yet psychologists have so far been unable to agree on a single defining attribute.
 If you identify with the description, there are a few possibilities:

-- This may mean that you are one of the 15-20% of the population who are wired differently as a Highly Sensitive Person.
+- This may mean that you are one of the 15-20% of the population who is wired differently as a Highly Sensitive Person.